VolistxTeam/Framework/README.md

 Confirmed to work with LiteSpeed + Laravel Swoole + APCu + MySQL

+### Requirements
+- PHP 8.0 or higher
+- Swoole
+- All Extensions for Lumen

 ### Installation
 ```
 composer create-project --prefer-dist cryental/volistx-skeleton blog